-NUR403 • Community Health Nursing Theory and Practice
+NUR403 • Community Health Nursing (not offered after fall 2011) 4 credits Theory and Practice

-(fall 2010, 2011) 4 credits

 A focus on the community as client.
 Students function in various roles and settings as they develop skills to facilitate adaptation of communities, groups, and families to health challenges.
 Theory and practice emphasize prevention of illness and promotion and restoration of health.
 Prerequisites: NUR304; NUR306; NUR308.